DavinCNorgard/CSC322-Project1/README.md

 # Sudoku SAT Solver
-## CSC 322, Proj 1
+## CSC 322 Project 1
-Sudoku Sat Solver is a solver that trasnfer sudoko into a CNF formula and then solve it using minisat
+Sudoku SAT-Solver is a solver that translates a Sudoko puzzle into CNF clauses and produces a solution using minisat.

 ## Authors
 - Ahmed Mahmoud [V00936871]